Deborah Rudibaugh

 Deborah says that after killing Jake, she started planning how she was going to dispose of her son's body.

-She said she went upstairs and that she rolled him onto plastic, wrapped him in plastic, cinched him up in a fetal position with a rope,
+She said that she went upstairs and that she rolled him onto plastic, wrapped him in plastic, cinched him up in a fetal position with a rope,

-to drag his body to the head of the stairs, slid him down the stairs, and then drag him out of the lodge by use of the ATV and a winch and buried the body in the manure pile.
+used a winch to drag his body to the head of the stairs, slid him down the stairs, and then drag him out of the lodge by use of the ATV and a winch.

 She just points over from the corral fence and says that's where he's at.

 They found Jacob's body about six feet deep in the corral.
+He was wrapped in plastic and a tarp.

 CBI agents and the Gunnison County Sheriff's Office continue their search of the property without arresting Deborah.